luis-pomare/bookstore/README.md

 # Bookstore

-> Redux based website, this aplication keeps track of the state in a single place with help of the redux state managment library.
+> Redux-based website, this application keeps track of the state in a single place with the help of the redux state management library.

 ## Built With